apache/druid/docs/content/operations/api-reference.md

 * `/druid/worker/v1/chat/{taskId}/rowStats`

-Retrieve a live row stats report from a peon.
+Retrieve a live row stats report from a Peon.
 See [task reports](../ingestion/reports.html) for more details.

 * `/druid/worker/v1/chat/{taskId}/unparseableEvents`

-Retrieve an unparseable events report from a peon.
+Retrieve an unparseable events report from a Peon.
 See [task reports](../ingestion/reports.html) for more details.

 ### Historical